-The keto diet is one of today’s trendiest diets.
+The keto diet is one of today’s trendiest diets, but do you know impacts of keto diet and oral health?
 Many people find that this low-carb, high-fat plan permits them to eat more of what they enjoy.
 Lower carbohydrate consumption produces a state of ketosis, and rather than burning glucose for energy, the body burns fat instead.
 This in turn can yield weight loss.

 Whether you’re considering the diet, or you’re currently learning about “keto breath” firsthand, patients are questioning whether this diet is harming their oral health.
 Generally, keto is dentist-approved: any time you reduce your processed sugar intake, it benefits your oral health.
 However, many people are unpleasantly surprised when they learn that the diet can cause some seriously bad breath.

 Keto breath occurs when your liver isn’t using all the ketones it produces.
 This usually occurs for about a month at most.
 Eventually, your body will adapt to ketosis.
 It will then use the ketones to fuel your muscle and brain functions, and the bad breath will subside.

 Here are our best tips to fight keto breath:

 - Ease into it.
 Going cold turkey on carbs might jumpstart your weight loss, but your body will release a lot of ketones at once.
 If you take it slow, your body will start adapting to the lower carb levels—and your breath will smell better.